theonize/Currier/Gloss/Ruth/Ruth 1.md

 Elimelech may have prevented it but he also placed them in a situation where they were inclined to depart from their traditional regulations.

+16-17) Ruth rejects Naomi's blessing and, instead, chooses to help carry her curse.
+  Ruth's sacrificial love, __hessed__, is on display and shows us how God has sanctified her.

 20-22) Naomi declares that she has "returned empty" which is not true- she had Ruth with her.
 But Ruth is faithful nonetheless.
 Spoiler alert: at the end of story Naomi is made to realize Ruth's value, Ruth 4:15.